-You may have seen my packing post last week detailing what I intended to wear on our vacay.
+You may have seen my packing post detailing what I intended to wear on our vacay.
 This post will have a few snaps of what I actually wore (surprisingly close to the packing list, hooray!) along with some sites and eats that we absolutely loved.
-If you’re visiting the Riviera Maya soon or in the next few years, I can’t recommend these places enough, and hope this serves as a mini-guide to some favorites in the region.
+If you’re visiting the Riviera Maya soon or in the next few years, I can’t recommend these places enough, and I hope this serves as a mini guide to some favorites in the region.

-This was a highlight of the trip, for sure.
+Cenote Azul was a highlight of the trip, for sure.
 Cenotes are natural sinkholes created where cave ceilings have collapsed.
 There are thousands in the Yucatán Peninsula.
 This location just happened to be about halfway between Tulum and Playa del Carmen, so it was the perfect stop on our way back to the resort.
-It cost a few dollars each to enter, and we could swim in three different pools: this large one pictured below was the busiest but warmest in the sun.
+It cost a few dollars each to enter, and we could swim in three different pools: This large one pictured below was the busiest but warmest in the sun.

 Our day trip to Tulum was so lovely and worthwhile.
 The rest of the time we mostly spent lounging by the pool, walking on the beach or eating.
 Haha.
 One of the best restaurants in Playa is where we ended up one evening after this self-proclaimed foodie found a food blog about restaurants in this area.
 SCORE.